vidoolytech/hiringtask/machine_learning/logo/README.md

 ## Problem Statement
 ###### A model needs to be build that can *Classify* or *Detect* images in the labeled logo class.
 In case of resources' availability no need "train your model" n number of times.
+**Description:**
+- Image Classification: Calssify image in the given classes
+- Image Detection: Find the square where logo is present

 ## Submission
 ###### Entire model/code needs to be submitted.